 The second and rather more unfortunate legacy Trouvelot left the world was the accidental widespread introduction of the highly destructive European Gyspy moth onto North American soil.
 With the intention of interbreeding Gypsy moths with silk worms to develop a silkworm industry, he’d brought some egg masses over from Europe in the mid-1860s and began raising gypsy moth larvae in the forest behind his house.
 It is unclear what exactly happened, but some of the larvae ended up escaping into the nearby woods.
 Although he reportedly notified some nearby entomologists and relevant officials no action was taken.
 A few decades later the species was rife.

 Want Trouvelot’s images on your wall?
-We’ve turned a few into prints.
-See the first three items in our online shop.
+We’ve turned a few into prints available in our online shop.